CronCats/docs/content/docs/agent-cli.md

 ## 3. Register Your Agent

-To be able to earn rewards with croncat, the manager needs to know which account will be earning rewards.
+To be able to earn rewards with CronCat, the manager needs to know which account will be earning rewards.
 You can register by the following:

 ```bash
 # croncat register <agent account> <rewards account>